mickfuzz/phd4/_posts/2022-1-28-Game_Making_and_Coding_Fluency.md

 * **Related Game Patterns:** You'll need to have added the **Add Enemies** pattern to your game before you can add this one.

-As I developed resources to support students to implement the kinds of patterns they wanted to add to their game, categories of patterns emerged.
-I noted these and organised the patterns accordingly to help student to navigate them.

-- [Game Mechanics:](#game-mechanics)  things to do with the actions of the game
-- [Game Space:](#game-space) things to do with the layout of the game
-- [Game Polish:](#game-polish) music, backgrounds, graphics and story elements
-- [Challenge and Systems:](#challenge-and-systems) how different elements interact to create challenge

 When learners choose the pattern they want to work on they can take a physical card on-line help to support them implement the code needed to add the pattern to the game.
 I originally started off with printed supporting documents but then help learners to transition to online resources.
 The digital format is particularly useful if learners are copying and pasting code.
 Having supporting resources can help resolve tensions around groups getting stuck and needing facilitator.
 But creates another tension around how much guidance to give learners in the code examples provided.
 How much support you give to this process is up to you.
 I work with relatively young coders, thus  I chose to provide almost complete code help.
 This design helps build familiarity with code and the code environment.

 <!--